frictionlessdata/datapackage-pipelines/README.md

   - `name` - name of the resource
   - `path` - path in the data-package for this file.

-  If omitted, the target resource will receive the name `concat` and will be saved at `data/concat.csv` in the datapacakge.
+  If omitted, the target resource will receive the name `concat` and will be saved at `data/concat.csv` in the datapackage.

 - `fields` - Mapping of fields between the sources and the target, so that the keys are the _target_ field names, and values are lists of _source_ field names.